NoCodeNoBlunder/linefollower-robot/doc/Mainpage.md

 How to compile and install the firmware on the roboter:
 * Before the firmware can be flashed, the robot has to be <a href="flashing_process.jpg" target="_blank"><b>connected</b></a> to a pc containing the firmware.
-* The of process compiling and flashing is automated using Makefile. \n To install the default configuration it is sufficient to navigate to the projects directory in the console and run **make all**
+* The of process compiling and flashing is automated using Makefile. \n To install the default configuration it is sufficient to navigate to the projects directory in the console and run **make**

   \subsection Explanation
-  In order to install new firmware on the robot.
-We first need to translate the sourcecode for the computer/ hardware to understand. \n
+  * In order to install new firmware on the robot.
+We first need to "translate" the sourcecode for the computer/ hardware to understand. \n
     This is done by compiling the sourcecode into bytecode.
-Since the project consists of multiple sourcefiles these have to be linked together so the output is one object file. \n
+Since the project consists of multiple sourcefiles these also have to be linked together so the output is one object file. \n

-* Open the terminal and navigate to the file with the code using "cd" (= change directory), or open the terminal in the desired file folder by clicking on the right mouse pad and choosing "Open Terminal Here".
-* Depending on which option you wish, chose one of the following compiler options:

-The <a href="transition_map.pdf" target="_blank"><b>Transition Map</b></a>.
+  * The project can be compilated in different ways for more information view section **Compilation Modes**. \n
+  * The **ATMEGA328P** uses a different encoding so the object file has to converted to a hex file \n
+  * Now the correct hex file is on the computer and only has to be installed on the microcontroller.
+  * This is done by flashing.
+  * The hex and flash commands are listed in the **Makefile**.

+  \subsection comp Compilation Modes
+  The Compilation modes can be adjusted as wanted by setting the values of the  **- D Flags**. \n in the **Makefile** under **CFLAGS**.
+  If a value is set to 0 the corrosponding mode is disabled otherwise it is enabled. \n
+  * **DEBUG_MODE**: \n
+    Turns on debug prints that are send to the **serial port** via transmit_debug_msg() \n The data send contains the current State, the sensor values and speed of the engines.
+  * **COUNTDONW_MODE**: \n
+    Enables the 15s Countdown at the start. \n Otherwise the Roboter starts with the linefollowing algorithm as soon as it is turned on.
+  * **LAPCOUNTER_MODE**: \n
+    If enabled the robot counts the laps otherwise it follows the line till it's batteries die.
+  * **LAPS**: \n
+    Determines how many laps the robot has to drive. \n **Note**: This is only relevant if **LAPCOUNTER_MODE** is enabled.

 \section Hardware
-Microcontroller Arduino Modell: ATMEGA328P \n
+Microcontroller Arduino Modell: **ATMEGA328P** \n
 The <a href="pin_layout.pdf" target="_blank"><b>Pin layout</b></a> can be looked up here.

-\subsection States descriptions

 \section Features
 The hole implementation is based on the api fsm.h which is a finite state machine. \n